Go Home Annie: Plot

-Go Home Annie is set in the SCP Foundation universe, in which the player takes the role of Annie, a low-level employee of SCP Foundation.
-The organization is tasked with securing and containing paranormal entities, tasking the player to solve various puzzles and navigating the environment.
-Annie initially finds herself in front of an abandoned house, acquires a camcorder allowing her to see objects from a parallel universe.
+Go Home Annie is set in the SCP Foundation universe.
+The player takes the role of Annie, a low-level employee of the SCP Foundation, an organization tasked with securing and containing paranormal entities.
+Major gameplay elements involce solving various puzzles and exploring the environment.
+Annie initially finds herself in front of an abandoned house, then acquires a camcorder allowing her to see objects from a parallel universe.

 Development and release

 The game was announced in 2022, when both a demo and a trailer were released, and entered beta by the end of 2023.
-Misfit Village was actively looking for a publisher during the early stages of development, but eventually opted for a Lithuanian-based publishing house Nordcurrent Labs.
+Misfit Village was actively looking for a publisher during the early stages of development, eventually opting for Lithuanian-based publishing house Nordcurrent Labs.
 In total, the development of the game lasted five years.

-Go Home Annie was initially slated for release on December 3, 2024 but was subsequently postponed to December 10, for PC.
-The development of the game was partially funded by the Croatian Audiovisual Centre, receiving a grant of 75,000 kuna (€10,000) in 2021.
+The PC release for Go Home Annie was initially slated for release on December 3, 2024 but was subsequently postponed to December 10.
+The development of the game was partially funded by the Croatian Audiovisual Centre, which awarded the developers a grant of 75,000 kuna (€10,000) in 2021.
+A new update for the game, with additional story content, as well as ports to PlayStation 5 and Xbox Series X and S, were released on March 31st, 2026.